elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-server.md

 ## What is an Elsa Server?

-An Elsa Server is an ASP.NET Core web application that lets you manage workflows using a REST API.
+An Elsa Server is an ASP.NET Core web application that lets you manage workflows using a REST API ad execute them.
 You can store your workflows in various places like databases, file systems, or even cloud storage.
 In this guide, we're going to learn how to set one up!

 ## Setup